NickAbel/ifsnemo-compare/quickstart-testing.md

 ## 4. Create your pipeline.yaml

+- By default, `pipeline.py` expects a YAML file, `pipeline.yaml`, in the main directory.
 - Use `pipeline.yaml.example` as a starting point.
 - Customize options as needed; ask if you want help with any setting.